AppliedLogicSystems/ALSProlog/docs/docs/guide/3-Modules.md

 module compiler.
 ```
 Following a module declaration, all clauses will be asserted into that module using
 assertz until the end of the module or until another module declaration is encountered.
 In addition, any commands that appear within the scope of the module will be executed from inside that module.
 The end of a module is signified by an endmod.
 The following example defines the predicate test/0 in two different modules.
-The definitions don’t conflict with each other because they appear in different modules.
+The definitions don't conflict with each other because they appear in different modules.
 ```
 module mod1.
-test :- write(’Module #1’), nl.
+test :- write('Module #1'), nl.
 endmod.
 module mod2.
-test :- write(’Module #2’), nl.
+test :- write('Module #2'), nl.
 endmod.
 ```
 Clauses which are not contained inside an explicit module declaration are added to